 An Indian elephant herd on Jim Corbett National Park in Assam, India.
 Image courtesy of W. Ribs.

 Every single day, hundreds of the world’s biggest underdogs are killed for their parts by poachers whose profits fund conflicts, terrorism, and other illicit crimes around the world.

 We refer to these underdogs as the African Trifecta—elephantidae, giraffidae, and rhinocerotidae—whose numbers are on the brink of extinction.

 Our raison d’être is to stop this madness.

-We are compelled to assist, along with other NGOs and transnational partners, in safeguarding nature in areas beyond national jurisdictions, if necessary, through the provisions in the World Charter for Nature (1982) established by the United Nations General Assembly.
+We are compelled to assist, along with other NGOs and transnational partners, in safeguarding nature and wildlife in areas beyond national jurisdictions, if necessary, through the provisions in the World Charter for Nature (1982) established by the United Nations General Assembly.
 We join a coalition of private and public organizations working on global environmental oversight—to find pragmatic solutions to the world’s most pressing environment and development challenges—in accordance to the mission of the International Union for Conservation of Nature (IUCN).

 “I urgently appeal, then, for a new dialogue about how we are shaping the future of our planet.
 We need a conversation which includes everyone, since the environmental challenge we are undergoing, and its human roots, concern and affect us all.
 The worldwide ecological movement has already made considerable progress and led to the establishment of numerous organizations committed to raising awareness of these challenges.
 Regrettably, many efforts to seek concrete solutions to the environmental crisis have proved ineffective, not only because of the powerful opposition but also because of a more general lack of interest.
 Obstructionist attitudes, even on the part of believers, can range from denial of the problem to indifference, nonchalant resignation or blind confidence in technical solutions.
 We require a new and universal solidarity.”